Kenitra Rabat-sale-kenitra, Morocco Travel Guide

 A simple "Salam Alaikum" can open conversations.

-While major food events are rare, local celebrations can feature unique food traditions.
+While major food events are rare, area festivities can showcase unique food traditions.
 Inquire locally upon arrival.

 From inexpensive street food to hotel dining, plan to experience a range of prices and culinary styles during your stay.

-Accepting mint tea and sharing meals are central to Moroccan hospitality.
-Embrace these customs for a richer experience.
+Accepting tea with mint and sharing meals are central to Moroccan hospitality.
+Embrace these customs for a deeper experience.

 Remember to use your right hand when eating from communal dishes.
 Dress modestly, especially in traditional eateries, as a sign of respect.